Understanding the Role of Immuno-Oncology in Treating Cancer

-- Interferons, another type of cytokine, which play an important role in regulating many types of cell function.
+Interferons, another type of cytokine, play an important role in regulating many types of cell function.
 Interferons can help the immune system fight cancer by inhibiting cell division, which can slow or stop the growth of cancer.

-- Colony stimulating factors that can strengthen the immune system and protect against infection by increasing the number of white blood cells produced in bone marrow.
+Colony stimulating factors can strengthen the immune system and protect against infection by increasing the number of white blood cells produced in bone marrow.